Make-Ahead Cajun Chicken and Mushrooms is an entree with chicken and mushrooms covered in a gravy based on a Cajun-flavored roux.

 NOTE TO PINNERS: There is a picture circulating on Pinterest that connects to this recipe.
 It contains carrots and is not this recipe.
 I don’t know how this happened but it seems impossible to correct.
-The picture you see on this post is mine and connected to the recipe you see on this post.
+The picture you see on this post is mine and represents the Make-Ahead Cajun Chicken and Mushrooms recipe published on this post.

 The messiest pages in my 3-ring binder of favorite recipes are those for make-ahead entrees.
 This working girl would be sunk without them.

 A couple days ago, I made this for our mid-week family dinner–an informal affair with our married kids, their spouses and our grandson.
-Even though it was my day off, I knew I would be gone all day (my dad is back home–doing OK but needs special attention).
+Even though it was my day off, I knew I would be gone all day.
 It was easy to put together early in the morning, refrigerate, and serve for dinner.

 Chicken and Mushrooms in a gravy based on a roux with Cajun seasonings.
 A good make-ahead dish.